Long-term conditions at work: What is a Wellness Action Plan?

 Other chronic conditions include epilepsy, mental health problems other than depression, Crohn’s disease, multiple sclerosis and more.

-These facilitate open dialogue between employers and employees with long-term conditions to ensure employees are fully supported in their role and employers are making all necessary reasonable adjustments so employees can continue thriving at work.
+This useful tool facilitates open dialogue between employers and employees with long-term conditions.
+A WAP ensures an employee is fully supported in their role and that employers are making all necessary reasonable adjustments to help them continue to thrive at work.

-The Wellness Action Plan encourages regular reviews with employers and employees to ensure it stays fit for purpose.
-Unum provides blank Wellness Action Plans to our Group Income Protection (GIP) customers, which offer helpful guidance and suggestions for you and employees who might benefit from one to fill in together.
-This includes:
+The Wellness Action Plan is a personalised and practical tool which encourages regular reviews with employers and employees, ensuring it stays fit for purpose.
+Unum typically works with its customers to complete Wellness Action Plans, but can also offer guidance and suggestions for employers and employees who might prefer to fill in one together.

 Employees can share what their condition looks like when they’re at their best, having a flare up or have become unable to work